TeseoLou/clancy-nook-walking-tours/README.md

 Each design element—from typography inspired by historical manuscripts to a warm, inviting color palette echoing Manchester’s industrial and cultural legacy—was thoughtfully selected to establish Clancy Nook as a knowledgeable and engaging tour experience.

-The following visual design principles were considered:
+The followingC visual design principles were considered:

 - **Hierarchy & Focus** – Highlighting content as clear focal points, using contrast and typography to guide user attention.
 - **Consistency** – Standardizing color schemes, spacing, and typography for a cohesive and professional appearance across all pages.